Spanair Flight 5022: Crash sequence

 Just 3 seconds after liftoff the aircraft started shaking and banking to both sides.
 The stall warning horn activated as well as the synthetic voice.
-The first officer called in interrogative tone an engine failure and reduced power on both engines, specially on the right one, increasing the bank angle on the right to 32 degrees, immediately after this, he pushed the engines to their full power and the pitch increased to 18 degrees.
+The first officer called in an interrogative tone an engine failure and reduced power on both engines, especially on the right one, increasing the bank angle to the right to 32 degrees.
+Immediately after this, he pushed the engines to full power and the pitch increased to 18 degrees.
 The aircraft impacted the ground just right of the runway with its tail section first, then its right wingtip and its right engine.
-The aircraft travelled on the ground, causing a few components to detach from the aircraft.
-The aircraft later lost contacted with ground when it jumped over an embankment.
-The landing gears and the engines detached from the aircraft and the plane continued sliding on the ground then colliding with another small embankment.
+The aircraft travelled on the ground, causing some components to detach from the aircraft.
+The aircraft then lost contact with the ground when it jumped over an embankment.
+The landing gear and the engines detached from the aircraft and the plane continued sliding on the ground then colliding with another small embankment.
 In this impact the tail was torn off, the cockpit collapsed into the passenger area and the fuel leaked and ignited into a fireball.
-The aircraft engulfed in flames continued sliding on the ground until it reached De la Vega stream and collided with the riverbank.
+The aircraft was engulfed in flames and continued sliding on the ground until it reached De la Vega stream and collided with the riverbank.
 The fuselage was highly fragmented by the crash and had been damaged by the fire.
 The front third of the fuselage was on the stream bed, while the rear two-thirds were on the north side of the stream.
 The wings and the rear two-thirds of the fuselage were engulfed and destroyed by fire.

 Victims

 Of the 172 on board, 146 perished in the crash or immediately after in the fire, including both pilots.
 Of the twenty-six passengers and crew rescued alive from the crash site, six died before arriving at hospital, and two more died in hospital, bringing the total number of fatalities to 154.

-Most of the deceased and 16 of the survivors were Spanish nationals.
-Nineteen of the deceased and two survivors were of other nationalities.
+Most of the dead and 16 of the survivors were Spanish nationals.
+Nineteen of the dead and two survivors were of other nationalities.

 Among the victims, there were 15 victims of other nationalities including Germany, France, Mauritania, Turkey, Bulgaria, Gambia, Italy, Indonesia, and Brazil.

 The crash threw some of the survivors clear of the wreckage and into a stream, lessening the severity of their burns.
 A 30-year-old woman with British and Spanish dual citizenship survived with a punctured lung and broken left arm but no burns, as she was thrown from row 6, still attached to her seat, into the stream.